artpolikarpov/fotorama/src/partials/documents/use/lazy-load/index.html.md

-Browsers load images even if they are removed with JavaScript.
-All images in the example below will be downloaded right away:
+Browsers load images even if&nbsp;they are removed with JavaScript.
+All images in&nbsp;the example below will be&nbsp;downloaded right away:

 	<div class="fotorama">
 	  <img src="1.jpg">